Keep Safe Distance: Plot

-The story of the film shows the life of a Call girl.
+The film shows life of a Call girl.
 Sonia, a little girl who lost her family due to flooding in Assam, arrives in Mumbai with her mother.
-Circumstances make the girl a famous Call girl as she grows up, and becomes famous as Sonia ATM.
-Sonia ATM also has relationships with underworld Don Salim Sultan.
-On one occasion, Sonia ATM meets ACP Vijay Suryavanshi, who is looking for the underworld Don Salim Sultan.
-ACP Vijay says Sonia ATM that if she helps him in arresting Don Salim Sultan, he will marry her, for which Sonia ATM agrees.
-Don Salim Sultan's information on the tour of India gives Sonia to Vijay, and thus Vijay reaches the spot to capture Don.
-But Sonia ATM shoots herself after hearing a call girl herself from Vijay's mouth and thus Salim Sultan escapes and runs away from India.
-The film depicts Mumbai's crime as well as the underworld and film industry issues.
+Circumstances make the girl a famous Call girl as she grows up, and becomes famous as Sonia ATM (Sonia).
+Sonia also has relationships with underworld Don Salim Sultan.
+On one occasion, Sonia meets ACP Vijay Suryavanshi, who is looking for the underworld Don Salim Sultan.
+ACP Vijay asks Sonia to help him arrest Don Salim Sultan on the promise of marrying her, to which Sonia agrees.
+Sonia provides information about Don Salim Sultan's India tour to Vijay.
+Vijay reaches the spot to capture Don.
+Sonia shoots herself after hearing that Vijay refers to as a 'call girl'.
+Salim Sultan escapes and runs away from India.
+The film depicts Mumbai's crime, underworld and the film industry issues.